dssimmons-codes/AMDAT/README.md

 # Amorphous Molecular Dynamics Analysis Toolkit (AMDAT)
 Development Version Documentation

+**This document will soon be replaced with a hyperlinked manual that is more readable and complete.
+For the working version of that Manual, go [here](Manual/overview.md).**

 # I. Table of Contents
 - **[I. Table of Contents](#i-table-of-contents)**<br>
 - **[II.
 Overview](#ii-overview)**<br>